hexops/machengine.org/content/engine/math/_index.md

 * Texture coordinates:     +Y down; (0, 0) is at the top-left corner.

 This coordinate system is consistent with WebGPU, Metal, DirectX, and Unity (NDC only.)

-Note that since +Y is up (not +Z), developers can seamlessly transition from 2D applications to 3D applications by adding the Z component.
-This is in contrast to e.g. Z-up coordinate systems, where 2D and 3D must differ.